uwspstar/code-Material-Angular-DotNet/gittutorial/README.md

 rebase the topic branch onto the integration branch first.
 After which, merge the changes from the topic branch into the integration branch.
 This will be a fast-forward merge with no extra merge commits being created.

+### Fetching
+When you execute a pull, the changes from the remote branch will automatically be merged into your current local branch.
+If what you want is just to obtain the remote changes and not have them merged into your current local branch, you can do so by executing a fetch command

+### Tag
+A tag is used to label and mark a specific point/commit in the history.
+It is usually used to mark release points (eg. v1.0, etc.)